enkidevs/curriculum/linux/system-and-package-management/disk-time-management/force-a-time-update-with-ntp.md

 By default, an error is thrown if the time difference between the local time and the server's time is greater than 1000s.

 The `-g` flag allows the local time to be set even if the difference exceeds the 1000s threshold.
-The `-q` flag will close `ntpd` after the time is set, replicating the `ntpdate` behaviour.
+The `-q` flag will close `ntpd` after the time is set, replicating the depricated `ntpdate` behaviour.

 ---